-The map pictured below shows SUNY Plattsburgh's campus.
-Crimes occurring in any of these buildings or the grounds shaded in green are considered on- campus for Clery Reporting.
-On- campus student housing facilities are shaded red, crimes occurring in these areas counted in both on-campus and on-campus student housing.
+The map pictured to the right shows SUNY Plattsburgh's campus.
+Crimes occurring in any of these buildings or the grounds shaded in green are considered on-campus for Clery Reporting.
+On-campus student housing facilities are shaded red.
+Crimes occurring in these areas are counted in both on-campus and on-campus student housing.

-The College is also required to report crimes occurring on public property that is within the campus or immediately adjacent to and accessible from the campus.
-This includes the Saranac River and city sidewalks and streets and are highlighted in yellow.
+Below is a map showing the campus' on-campus Clery Geography, bordered in a thin red line.
+It also contains public property shaded in yellow that is within the campus or immediately adjacent to and accessible from the campus.
+Crimes occurring in the yellow shaded areas are counted as Public Property offenses.
+This includes the Saranac River and city sidewalks and streets that pass through or abut the campus.